 Farm Dog Breeds: The Wrap Up

 So, which dog sounds like the best option for you and your farm?
 There is something to suit every farmer and every farm job.
-From the toy dogs who catch rats to the massive canines who can take on wolves, we have covered them all.
+From the toy dogs that catch rats to the massive canines that can take on wolves, we have covered them all.

-Just be sure that if you take on one of these guys that you can always offer them employment.
-Because without the adequate energy outlet, they will become very destructive and unhappy.
-If you can, not only will they get the hard work done, but they will also be loyal and loving with you and your family.
+Just be sure that if you take in one of these dogs that you can always offer them employment because without the adequate energy outlet, they will become very destructive and unhappy.
+Not only will they get the hard work done, but they will also be loyal and loving with you and your family.

 - Herding Dog Commands: 15 Key Words They Should Know